seongbae/laravel-keyword-rank/README.md

 Laravel Keyword Rank
 =======================

-A Laravel package for getting keyword position from Google
+A Laravel package for getting keyword position from Google.
+This package works with proxy service from seo-proxies dot com at the moment but the plan is to make it work with any proxy services.

 Installation
 ------------